warmist/scripts/docs/agitation-rebalance.rst

 --------

 Features of the mod can be individually enabled or disabled.
-All features except for the monitor are enabled by default.
+All features except for ``monitor`` are enabled by default.
 Available features are:

 ``auto-preset``
     Auto-load a preset based on which vanilla "Enemies" preset is active: